 - Minimum requirements for program participation (both mentors and mentees)

 - How participants would prefer to be matched

 - The type of mentoring matches

-This list is not exhaustive, but it should give you the right idea.
-Taking into consideration what your organization and participants need out of the matching format should be a central part of the planning phase and come well before the program starts enrolling participants.
+Considering what your organization and participants need out of the matching format should be a central part of the planning phase and come well before the program starts enrolling participants.
 Mentee and mentoring matching will flourish when you’ve effectively structured the matching process in a way that maximizes the success rate of matches and the subsequent mentoring relationships.

-Mentees and mentors feel a sense of ownership for the match when they make the choice for themselves Adults tend to want to have control over their development and learning (i.e., andragogy) Program administrators have limited time, making administrator matching inefficient Your organization needs to reduce onboarding costs, which can exceed $3,000 per employee.
+Mentees and mentors feel a sense of ownership for the match when they choose for themselves.
+Adults tend to want to have control over their development and learning (i.e., andragogy).
+Program administrators have limited time, making administrator matching inefficient Your organization needs to reduce onboarding costs, which can exceed $3,000 per employee.

 Perhaps you are running an onboarding program and want to ensure that mentees find mentors who work in the same business unit/job function as the mentee.
 The algorithm can be configured and weighted so that potential mentor matches must meet that particular condition.
-This lets you control the program criteria to the degree you need as the administrator, while still allowing the participants to have the final say about who they partner with.
+This lets you control the program criteria to the degree you need as the administrator while allowing the participants to have the final say about who they partner with.

 Leveraging an algorithm in mentor matching is a scientifically-based approach that’s consequently also utilized by some of the most popular dating services in the world.
 (And no, mentoring is certainly not a dating service, but it shares many of the same concepts regarding finding two individuals with similar personalities and interests.)

 When should you NOT use self-directed mentor matching?